simgrid/simgrid/docs/source/intro_concepts.rst

 `over 200 publications <https://simgrid.org/Usages.html>`_
 (written by about 300 individuals) use SimGrid as a scientific instrument to conduct their experimental evaluation.
-These numbers do not count the articles contributing to SimGrid.
+These numbers do not include the articles contributing to SimGrid.
 This instrument was used in many research communities, such as `High-Performance Computing <https://hal.inria.fr/inria-00580599/>`_, `Cloud Computing <http://dx.doi.org/10.1109/CLOUD.2015.125>`_,